shimion/builder/inc/class/readme.txt

 = 2.15.1 =
 * New: Total count of pre-designed sections are now 40! (premium)
-* Fixed: Some plugins with widgets that are a bit unique (e.g. type hinting constructors) will not cause errors anymore, but they won't show up in PBS. e.g. IMPress for IDX Broker
+* Fixed: Some plugins with widgets that are a bit unique (e.g. type hinting constructors) will not cause errors anymore, but they won't show up in nhb. e.g. IMPress for IDX Broker
 * Fixed: Columns always added a unique class to itself.
 * Fixed: Selecting a similar element will incorrectly make its properties area in the inspector hidden overflow
 * Fixed: The undo, redo, save drop down, help and tips buttons are now hidden during saving.